-What Is a License Agreement
+What is a License Agreement?

 According to thebalancesmb.com, most entrepreneurs stated that licensing offers the highest return on investment and at the same time it guarantees you a more chance of success.
-So, if you think that the company or your organization has a great product to be offered in the market but it can't produce, then licensing is the answer to your worries.
+Thus, if you think that the company or your organization has a great product to be offered in the market but it can't produce, then licensing is the answer to your worries.

-How to Write an Effective License Agreement
+How to Write an Effective License Agreement?

 1. Get a Lawyer

 At first, license agreements are complicated to comprehend.
 That is why seeking help from a professional lawyer is the best way to start.
 Lawyers are well-known for their expertise when it comes to creating legal agreements because of their experiences and also because of their field of study.
-That is why it is highly suggested to consult them first before you start making your company's very own license agreement.
+That is why it is highly suggested to consult them first before you start making your company's license agreement.

 2. Organize your Written Document